luphysics/PyMODA/docs/common-issues.md

 #### Solution

 This problem usually seems to appear when running bispectrum analysis in PyMODA via PyCharm.
 PyMODA normally runs from the terminal without issues.

+---

+### Windows: desktop shortcut does not work

+#### Problem

+Clicking the desktop shortcut has no effect, or opens a black terminal window for a split-second.
+This is probably due to the path to the Python interpreter or the PyMODA folder being changed (e.g. if Python is updated or PyMODA or one of its parent folders is renamed).
+If the path to the Python interpreter or PyMODA contains spaces, this may also cause issues.

+You may be able to diagnose other issues by selecting the shortcut, pressing `Alt`+`Enter`, copying the `Target` field and running it in a terminal.

+#### Solution

+If the problem is due to the path to the Python interpreter or the PyMODA folder being changed, launching PyMODA manually and creating the shortcut again should fix the issue.

+---